 All I could do initially was to put identical code into a shared library so that the library function could be called instead of the code within that function being duplicated.
 I also began to write library functions which dealt with "similar" conditions by passing the differences as arguments so that the function body could be kept as static as possible.
 The results of this work is identified in Library of Standard Utilities on my COBOL page.

-As explained in What is a Framework? you have to write your own code in order to call a library routine, whereas a framework contains components which call your code.
+As explained in What is a Framework? you have to write your own code in order to call a library routine, whereas a framework contains components which call your code by following the Inversion of Control (IoC) principle which is implemented using the Template Method Pattern.
 A framework should also allow you to create application components by writing less code.

 I converted my library into a framework while working on a project in 1985.
 Up until that point the practice had been to hard-code each of the menu screens so that the user could see a list of options and choose one to be executed.
 A menu had to fit within the screen's dimensions (no scrolling was allowed), so each menu page had to be written as a separate subprogram.
 Note the difference between a "program" and a "subprogram" - a program can only be activated from the command line, while a subprogram can only be called from within a program or subprogram.
 The starting point for each application was always a logon screen which accepted a user ID and password, and from then on it passed control to the top-level menu where it waited for the user to choose which option to run next.
 Each application therefore had its own copy of the logon screen, its own set of hard-coded menu screens, plus its own set of application components.
 Not all users had access to all components, so there was a primitive mechanism which identified who could access what.
 Unfortunately this condition could only be evaluated after the component was loaded, so while all users could see all options on the menu screen, they sometimes selected an option only to be told "You don't have access to this option".